FrankTimmons/TODODEX.Solution/README.md

 ## Description

-This is a website built on ASP.NET Core MVC that's using a custom built API
+This is a website built on ASP.NET Core with the MVC structure.
+It's using a custom API that was also developed in C# with MVC, and deployed to Azure (As of writing, the API is no longer hosted on Azure, please follow the instructions to set it up locally on your machine).
+We had to create a To Do List type app many times during our course at Epicodus, and we wanted to make a website that parodied it in some way.
+We grouped together to make fun custom artwork for creatures we called 'ToDos', and put them into an API.
+We then created this clientside web app that allowed you to build a team of up to 5 of your favorite ToDos.
+If you'd like to just run the API and call to it in your own site, skip to ToDoApi.Solution's initial setup.
 _Written in C#_

----

 <details>